Adding Custom Items with the Unreal Editor

 These are different from the 3D mesh that you’ll import, which has no suffix in its name and stores the 3D model of the object you’ll see inside the game.

-Creating the PhysicalItem
+Creating the PhysicalItem class

 Click on “Create a blueprint class” and a pop-up window will appear.
-Click on “open All classes” if it isn’t opened already.
+Click on “Open All Classes” if it isn’t opened already.

 Then, create the class.
 Once the dialog window closes, you should be able to type in the name of the blueprint.
-Set it to ExampleItem_BP - it must
+Set it to ExampleItem_BP - it must match this exactly.
+Then, press enter to save your name, and double-click on it to open up the PhysicalItem’s settings menu.

 Importing the Mesh